Sarveshgits/Stock-Predicttion-using-RL/README.md

-# Stock-Predicttion-using-RL
+# Stock-Prediction-using-RL

 ## Description

-This project implements a custom stock trading environment using gym-anytrading for reinforcement learning.
+This project implements a custom stock trading environment using gym-anytrading environment for reinforcement learning.
 The goal is to create an agent that can maximize profits by buying and selling stocks based on historical price data.
 I have used GME Stocks data from MarketWatch of the previous 1 year(June 2023- June 2024).
 You can also import given datasets in the respective envirnoments you are using.

 ## Installation